mcharouk/aws/Certification/machinelearning.md

 * Mean Absolute Scaled Error : MASE is calculated by dividing the average error by a scaling factor that is affected by seasonality
 * The Gini impurity formula is used to measure the impurity or disorder of a set of data.
 In the context of decision trees, it's used to evaluate the quality of a split

-## Algorithms

-* DeepAR is an algorithm that is available in SageMaker to forecast based on historical time series data

-## Data pre processing

-* quantic binning transformation : The core idea is to take a continuous numerical feature and convert it into a categorical feature.
-This is done by dividing the range of the continuous feature into intervals (bins).

 ## Neural networks

 * Sigmoid function : used in binary classification.
 Converts an input in 0 or 1
 * tanh function : same than sigmoid but centered on 0, not 0.5 like Sigmoid
 * Relu function : f(x) = max(0, x).
 Basically it replaces the negative values by 0

 # Sagemaker built-in algorithms